7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 Find a provider who has completed training with a reputable organization

-- A reputable organization will require its staff to complete an intensive training process before they can administer ibogaine treatments.
+A reputable organization will require its staff to complete an intensive training process before they can administer ibogaine treatments.
 This includes both medical and spiritual education, as well as supervised practice sessions in the presence of experienced providers.
-The requirements for becoming certified vary from one group to another, but there are some basic elements that are consistent across all programs:
+The requirements for becoming certified vary from one group to another, but some basic elements are consistent across all programs:

 Find a provider who will help facilitate integration